 1. Establish and observe a written corporate safety policy.

 A written corporate safety policy is the ultimate responsibility of top management.
-The document is designed to detail executive commitment, both statutory and voluntary, to the concept of system safety; a before-the-fact management system designed to insure the production and distribution of reasonably safe products.
+The document is designed to detail executive commitment, both statutory and voluntary, to the concept of system safety; a before-the-fact management system designed to ensure the production and distribution of reasonably safe products.
 Oral direction such as “safety is everyone’s responsibility” provides inadequate instructions to the organization.
-The policy must describe management commitment to clear identification of the responsible corporate units for the tasks of hazard identification, risk assessment and injury control.
-The primary goal of a written safety policy is the creation of a management system to substantially reduce of eliminate injury to consumers.
+The policy must describe management commitment to clear identification of the responsible corporate units for the tasks of hazard identification, risk assessment, and injury control.
+The primary goal of a written safety policy is the creation of a management system to substantially reduce or eliminating injury to consumers.

 2. Create an independent safety review process.